UniversalDependencies/UD_French-FTB/README.md

 # Changelog

+* November 21, 2017: change of licence to enable compatibility with the FTB original license in term of potential commercial usage.
+Correction in list of references.

 * 2017-11-15 v2.1
   <!--* Automatic application of new decisions taken for harmonisation of several French Treebanks (causative, copules, auxiliaries)-->